Currently, the GAIN-group consists of group leader

-Josephine is the leader of the junior research group GAIN.
+Josephine is the leader of the GAIN group and professor for machine Learning.

 She is a trained physicist and gained her doctorate with a thesis on non-linear